 Sure thing I can look more into this.
 One thing I noticed recently when working on the issue with the layering on the modal dialogues is that at least on my install the Help & Support site is just using the regular Canvas theme, not the child theme, and that there are very few changes made in the child theme.
 I think I'm all up to date from Github - am I missing something?

-#5 Updated by scott voth almost 4 years ago
+#5 Updated by scott voth over 4 years ago

 Hi Dan - Thanks for looking into this.
 The only change in the child theme was to create a header that had the CAC logo that links back to the Commons home page.
 It is being used on the Codex and Help & Support in prod.
 Maybe in Dev we never switched the sites to use the new child theme??
 Not sure.

 #6 Updated by Daniel Jones over 4 years ago